rkt/rkt/app-container/SPEC.md

     * The refcounting plan for resources consumed by the ACE such as volumes
 * Define the lifecycle of the container as all exit or first to exit
 * Define security requirements for a container.
 In particular is any isolation of users required between containers?
 What user does each application run under and can this be root (i.e. "real" root in the host).
-* Define how apps are supposed to communicate; can they/do they ‘see’ each other (a section in the apps perspective would help)?
+* Define how apps are supposed to communicate; can they/do they 'see' each other (a section in the apps perspective would help)?

 ### Fileset Images